Government of Canada / Gouvernement du Canada

 • (c) a food additive was not used as an ingredient to produce the edible cannabis unless

-• (i) the edible cannabis would be a food that is the subject of a marketing authorization if the edible cannabis did not contain or have on it anything referred to in item 1 or 3 of Schedule 1 to the Act,
+• (i) the edible cannabis would be a food that is set out in column 3 of the Lists of Permitted Food Additives if the edible cannabis did not contain or have on it anything referred to in item 1 or 3 of Schedule 1 to the Act,

-• (iv) the food additive is not caffeine or caffeine citrate; and
+• (ii) the food additive is set out in column 1 and is not caffeine or caffeine citrate,

 • (d) the edible cannabis was not irradiated unless